Probabilistic Waring problems for finite simple groups: Geometric methods

 \section{Geometric methods}

 In this section we prove Theorem \ref{irred} and deduce Theorem \ref{prob-waring} for Lie type groups of bounded rank.
 At the end of the section, we prove a result which will be needed below for Theorem~\ref{applications}.
+Note that by an $\F_q$-\emph{variety}, we mean a separated, geometrically integral scheme of finite type over $\F_q$.

 \begin{propo} Let $\uX$ be an $\F_q$-variety, $\uY$ a disjoint union of $\F_q$-varieties $\uY_i$ of equal dimension, and $f\colon \uY\to \uX$ a morphism defined over $\F_q$.
 If $\uY$ is irreducible, then